matthewmoto/atmega_a7105/notes/mesh.markdown

 See details of hop count below in the Packet Characteristics description

+### Response Repeating ###
+Like the packet repeating above, nodes also maintain a cache of responses to requests they've serviced (PING, GET_REGISTER, etc) and repeat those a few times for every response to overcome the inevitable packet collisions that come with multi-millisecond transmission times for packets.

+Without this, there is a good chance that responses will get lost in the ether for nodes based on random timing.
+Since the sender has no way to know their response made it through, we re-send them a few times (tunable, currently 4) at random intervals to make sure they got there.

+The repeated responses have the *same* sequence number as the original packet so the general repeaters running on other nodes can filter it out after their first repeat and not end up flooding the mesh.

+As an implementors note, the repeats for things like REGISTER_VALUE can have different values than the original transmitted packet if it has changed from the time of the original response.
+This allows the implementation to avoid caching entire packets in memory (a very sparse resource on AVR microcontrollers).

+The packets that are currently repeated are:
+  * PONG
+  * NUM_REGISTERS
+  * REGISTER_NAME
+  * REGISTER_VALUE
+  * SET_REGISTER_ACK

+### Request Repeating ###

+TBD

 ### Ignoring Duplicate Packets ###

 With packet repeating functionality comes the necessity of differentating packets a